coveo/source.coveo.com/_posts/2016-12-07-applying-site-search-best-practices-using-sitecore.md

 </span>
 ```

-Keep in mind that providing a long list of results looks messy, keep control of the number of results using the Number of results field.
+Keep in mind that providing a long list of results looks messy, keep control of the number of results using the "Number of results" field.

 For the main search page, do not provide result suggestions, instead switch for Reveal queries suggestions.
-It is enabled by default, simply create the [Reveal Model](https://onlinehelp.coveo.com/en/cloud/managing_reveal_query_suggestions_in_a_query_pipeline.htm#Manage_Query_Suggestions_(Coveo_Cloud_V2)) and wait a for the machine to learn.
+It is enabled by default, simply create the [Reveal Model](https://onlinehelp.coveo.com/en/cloud/managing_reveal_query_suggestions_in_a_query_pipeline.htm#Manage_Query_Suggestions_(Coveo_Cloud_V2)) and wait a for it to learn.
 This can take a few weeks.

 ### 5. Test it